geoadmin/lib-open-swiss-maps-sdk/ios/README.md

 Open Mobile Maps is available through [Swift Package Manager](https://swift.org/package-manager/).

-For App integration within XCode, add this package to your App target.
+For App integration within Xcode, add this package to your App target.
 To do this, follow the step by step tutorial [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) and add the package with the url:
 ```
 https://github.com/geoadmin/lib-open-swiss-maps-sdk.git
 ```